How Do You Measure The Cobb Angle?

 One of the most common angle used in the measure of scolisis progression is the Cobb angle.
-The Cobb angle is the measure the frontal deformation looking from the back to the front (or technically, it measures the deformation of the spine at the coronal plane on the anterior-posterior plane.
+It measures the frontal deformation looking from the back to the front (or technically, it measures the deformation of the spine at the coronal plane on the anterior-posterior plane.

-The Cobb angle is measured by finding from the top, the most displaced vertebra and from the bottom, most displaced vertebra.
-The two lines are drawn parallel from the ends of these two vertebrea.
-Two perpendicular lines are drawn from these two lines.
+It is measured by finding the most displaced vertebra from the top, and the most displaced vertebra from the bottom.
+The physiotherapist will draw two parallel lines from the ends of these two vertebrea.
+He/she will then draw two perpendicular lines from these two lines.
 The angle at where the two perpendicular lines meet is the Cobb angle. (see figure).

-Do note that there is some error in measuring the cobb angle.
+Do note that there is some error in measuring the angle.
 Typically, expect about ± 5 degrees.
-Even when the measurement is done by the same person, same variation is expected.
+There may be some variation, even if it is done by the same person.

 - Variation in Cobb angle measurements in scoliosis, Volume 23, Number 7 / October, 1994